rust-lang/rfcs/text/3301-atomic-memcpy.md

 and `ptr::read_volatile` (followed by an atomic fence) for reading.
 This "works" "fine", but is technically undefined behavior.

-The C++ and Rust memory model don't allow for data races, so don't allow for a data race to be detected after the fact;
+The C++ and Rust memory model doesn't allow for data races, so doesn't allow for a data race to be detected after the fact;
 that's too late.

-All of the data would have to be written and read through atomic operations to prevent such a data race.
+All of the data would have to be written and read through atomic operations to prevent a data race.
 We don't need the atomicity of the data as a whole though;
 it's fine if there's tearing, since we re-start on a race anyway.

+Additionally, memory fences technically only "interact" with atomic operations, not with volatile operations.

 # The C++ Solution